Christ (title)

 Christ, used by Christians as both a name and a title, unambiguously refers to Jesus.
-It is also used as a title, in the reciprocal use "Christ Jesus", meaning "the Messiah Jesus", and independently as "the Christ".
-The Pauline epistles, the earliest texts of the New Testament, often refer to Jesus as "Christ Jesus" or "Christ".
+As a title it is used both in the reciprocal form "Christ Jesus", meaning "the Messiah Jesus" (or "Jesus the Khristós"; lit.
+"Jesus the Anointed"), and independently as "the Christ".
+The earliest texts of the New Testament, the Pauline epistles, often refer to Jesus as "Christ Jesus", or simply "Christ".

 The concept of the Christ in Christianity originated from the concept of the messiah in Judaism.
 Christians believe that Jesus is the messiah foretold in the Hebrew Bible and the Christian Old Testament.
 Although the conceptions of the messiah in each religion are similar, for the most part they are distinct from one another due to the split of early Christianity and Judaism in the 1st century.

-Although the original followers of Jesus believed Jesus to be the Jewish messiah, e.g. in the Confession of Peter, Jesus was usually referred to as "Jesus of Nazareth" or "Jesus, son of Joseph", Jesus came to be called "Jesus Christ" (meaning "Jesus the Khristós", i.e. "Jesus the Messiah" or "Jesus the Anointed") by Christians, who believe that his crucifixion and resurrection fulfill the messianic prophecies of the Old Testament.
+Although the original followers of Jesus believed Jesus to be the Jewish messiah, e.g. in the Confession of Peter, he was usually called "Jesus of Nazareth" or "Jesus, son of Joseph".
+He came to be known by the name "Jesus Christ" among Christians, who believe that his crucifixion and resurrection fulfill the messianic prophecies of the Old Testament, especially the prophecies outlined in Isaiah 53 and Psalm 22.

 Etymology

-Christ comes from the Greek word χριστός (chrīstós), meaning "anointed one".
+Christ derives from the Greek word χριστός (chrīstós), meaning "anointed one".
 The word is derived from the Greek verb χρίω (chrī́ō), meaning "to anoint."
-In the Greek Septuagint, χριστός was a semantic loan used to translate the Hebrew מָשִׁיחַ (Mašíaḥ, messiah), meaning "&NoBreak;[one who is] anointed".
+In the Greek Septuagint, χριστός was a semantic loan used to translate the Hebrew מָשִׁיחַ (Mašíaḥ, messiah), meaning "[one who is] anointed".

 Usage

 The word Christ (and similar spellings) appears in English and in most European languages.
-English-speakers now often use "Christ" as if it were a name, one part of the name "Jesus Christ", though it was originally a title ("the Messiah").
-Its usage in "Christ Jesus" emphasizes its nature as a title.
+English speakers now often use "Christ" as if it were a name, one part of the name "Jesus Christ", though it was originally a title.
+Its reciprocal usage in "Christ Jesus" emphasizes its nature as a title.
 Compare the usage "the Christ".

-The spelling Christ in English became standardized in the 18th century, when, in the spirit of the Enlightenment, the spelling of certain words changed to fit their Greek or Latin origins.
-Prior to this, scribes writing in Old and Middle English usually used the spelling Crist—the i being pronounced either as /iː/, preserved in the names of churches such as St Katherine Cree, or as a short /ɪ/, preserved in the modern pronunciation of "Christmas".
+The spelling Christ in English became standardized in the 18th century, when, in the spirit of the Enlightenment, certain words' spelling changed to fit their Greek or Latin origins.
+Before that, scribes writing in Old and Middle English usually used the spelling Crist—the i being pronounced either as /iː/, preserved in the names of churches such as St Katherine Cree, or as a short /ɪ/, preserved in the modern pronunciation of "Christmas".
 The spelling "Christ" in English is attested from the 14th century.

 In modern and ancient usage, even in secular terminology, "Christ" usually refers to Jesus, based on the centuries-old tradition of such usage.
-Since the Apostolic Age, the... use of the definite article before the word Christ and its gradual development into a proper name show the Christians identified the bearer with the promised Messias of the Jews.
+Since the Apostolic Age, the use of the definite article before the word Christ and its gradual development into a proper name show the Christians identified the bearer with the promised messiah of the Jews.